Heidi Bohay

-Born in South Bound Brook, New Jersey, Bohay was a 1977 graduate of Bound Brook High School in Bound Brook, New Jersey.
+Bohay was a 1977 graduate of Bound Brook High School.
+Her parents operated a short-order restaurant in Somerset County, New Jersey.
+She was homecoming queen in high school, and the school's drama coach helped her to obtain her first paying job — portraying a cheerleader in a commercial for Colgate.
+After she made more commercials, she left New York to go to Los Angeles, where she began appearing in television programs.
+Between acting opportunities she supported herself by doing a variety of jobs, including sales, typing, and housesitting.

 Bohay is best known for her role as Megan Kendall from 1983 to 1987 on the prime-time ABC drama Hotel.

 She appeared as a celebrity guest on game shows, including The $25,000 and $100,000 Pyramid, All-Star Blitz, Hollywood Squares, and New Liar's Club.
 She was the hostess of the cable television shows American Baby and Party at Home.
 She had co-hosted the interactive TV show GSN Live on GSN from the show's debut on February 25, 2008.